Picture of Alex Cordova

 Post types supported by WP RSS Aggregator

-If you want to publish syndicated content automatically, set the Post status option to Publish (you can also schedule it):
+If you want to publish syndicated content automatically, set the Post status option to Publish (you can also schedule it).
+Leave the post status as Draft if you want to approve feed items manually.

 Setting the post status for imported RSS feed content

-Now take a look at the Feed Processing settings.
+Now take a look at the Update strategy settings.
 These options automate importing RSS feed content into your site, including its schedule.

 By default, WP RSS Aggregator will import new RSS feed items every hour.
-You can change the feed’s update and schedule settings using the Update interval option:
+You can change the feed’s update schedule using the Update every field:

 Setting the update interval for a feed in WP RSS Aggregator

-We encourage you to use automatic updates when fetching RSS feed content because you’ll always have access to the latest content.
+We encourage you to use automatic updates when fetching RSS feeds because you’ll always have access to the latest content.
 With a manual setup, if you forget to update the feed, that’s content that your users are missing out on.

 If you run into issues updating feeds automatically, it’s most likely due to a cron issue.
-In that case, you can go to RSS Aggregator > Feed Sources, mouse over a feed, and click on Fetch to update it manually:
+In that case, you can go to RSS Aggregator > Sources, select a feed, and click on Fetch to update it manually:

 That takes care of automation.
 Now let’s ensure you’re only importing the content you actually care about.
 To do that, we’ll use filters.